-The Academic Integrity Policy applies to all modalities including: Face-to-Face, Hybrid, synchronous, and Distance Education.
+The Academic Integrity Policy applies to all modalities including: face-to-face, hybrid, synchronous, and online.
 All students shall practice academic integrity and are expected to do their own work.
 Students who intentionally or unintentionally:

 are subject to disciplinary action.
 The penalty for a first offense may include failure of the assignment.
 A second offense may result in a conduct hearing with possible outcomes including failure of the course, academic dismissal, and a mark on the student’s academic record.